 Are you ready to learn more about breast augmentation?
 Contact the Maryland Institute of Plastic Surgery in Baltimore at (410) 744-0900.

 The Breast Augmentation Procedure

 Generally, a breast augmentation procedure takes between one to two hours to complete.
 In most cases, the incision is made in the breast crease or around the areolas.
-The implants are then inserted behind the chest muscle.
-Sometimes, silicone implants can be placed in front of the chest muscles and behind the breast tissue to provide a slight lift.
-The sutures will dissolve on their own, and the incisions often heal very well.
+The breast implants are then inserted behind the chest muscle.
+Sometimes, silicone breast implants can be placed in front of the chest muscles and behind the breast tissue to provide a slight lift.
+The sutures used during your breast augmentation will dissolve on their own, and the incisions often heal very well.

 Silicone or Saline Implants?

 When it comes to your breast augmentation, you will have to choose between silicone or saline implants.
 While both are excellent options, you will need to decide which is best for you and your needs.

 Silicone implants come ready-filled with silicone gel by the manufacturer.
 They feel more natural, and are less prone to rippling, which is a particular advantage for women who have little of their own breast tissue to cover the implant.
 If these breast implants rupture, however, you cannot tell.
 For this reason alone, women with silicone implants should schedule an MRI at least every few years to ensure that no rupture has occurred.

 Newer types of silicone implants are called “cohesive” or “gummy bear” implants.
 The silicone sticks together and does not behave like a liquid, so they are firmer to the touch, and hold their shape – no matter how you move.

 Silicone implants are not recommended for women who have rheumatoid arthritis, or other connective tissue disorders.